 - it would make your home overcrowded

-- we’re taking action against you or the lodger/sub-tenant for anti-social behaviour
+- when action is being taken against you or the prospective lodger for anti-social behaviour